Christopher Reeve: 1980s

 In 1983, Reeve appeared in Shelley Duvall's Faerie Tale Theatre, playing the dual roles of Prince Charming and the cowardly prince in Sleeping Beauty.
 In Williamstown, he acted in the play Holiday.
 Later that year, Reeve went to Kranjska Gora, Slovenia, to work on the film The Aviator.
 The producers approached him without knowing he could fly a Stearman, the vintage biplane used in the film.
 He readily accepted the role and volunteered to do his own piloting to achieve a more realistic look.
 The film was released in March 1985.

 Reeve was then offered the role of Basil Ransom in 1984's The Bostonians alongside Vanessa Redgrave.
 Though Reeve ordinarily commanded over one million dollars per film, Ismail Merchant could only afford to pay him one-tenth of that.
 Reeve had no complaints, as this was exactly the kind of film he wanted to do.
-In a 2005 interview, James Ivory said that Merchant Ivory Productions didn't have good representatives at the time, so Reeve "brokered" the arrangements with the CAA to get them into the agency.
+In a 2005 interview, James Ivory said that Merchant Ivory Productions did not have good representatives at the time, so Reeve "brokered" the arrangements with the CAA to get them into the agency.
 The film exceeded expectations and performed well at the box office for what was considered to be an art house film.
 The New York Times ranked it "among the finest film adaptations of a classic novel that anyone has yet made."

 Ivory thought that Reeve was "wonderful" in The Bostonians, but that he was "really undervalued by the critics and even the awards" because "they were so used to thinking of him as Superman."
 Hepburn called Reeve to tell him he was "absolutely marvelous" and "captivating" in the film.
 When he told her he was currently shooting the 1985 version of Anna Karenina, she said, "Oh, that's a terrible mistake."
 Reeve reunited with Redgrave in the play The Aspern Papers during its 1984 run in London's West End.
 In Williamstown, he played the title role in Richard Cory.